Pisces-Project/Pisces-Geometry/docs/source/reference/fields/components.rst

         - :attr:`~fields.components.FieldComponent.ndim` — Total number of dimensions.
         - :attr:`~fields.components.FieldComponent.size` — Total number of elements (equal to ``np.prod(A.shape)``).
         - :attr:`~fields.components.FieldComponent.dtype` — Data type of the buffer elements.
-        - :attr:`~fields.components.FieldComponent.units` — Physical units associated with the buffer, if present.

         These attributes are compatible with typical NumPy-like semantics, including slicing and broadcasting.